eat-sleep-code/camera.zero/README.md

 ### Trackball Controls
 - Scroll left and right to change setting selection:
+     - Exit
+        - Press for 5 to 9 seconds to exit the program and launch [Camera Remote](https://github.com/eat-sleep-code/camera.zero) (if installed)
+        - Press for 10+ seconds to exit the program
      - Capture Photo
      - Capture Video
      - Shutter Speed